Vachenzo/checkio-empire-monkey-typing/info/story.md

 *--Douglas Adams.
 The Hitchhikers' Guide to the Galaxy.*

-To learn robots write good reports we need to learn robots to write for start.
+To teach the robots how to write good reports, we will need to teach them basic writing for starters.
-We dug out old typewriters and robots are trying to type various words.
+We've dug out several old typewriters and the robots are trying them out, typing various words.
-We will check results, maybe they write some words from a task... randomly.
+We will check results to see if they've managed to write some actual words whilst randomly hitting the keys.